 3. Make a good financial plan

-As we have mentioned before, studying abroad is an investment and most of the time it can get really expensive.
+As we have mentioned before, studying abroad is an investment, and most of the time it can get really expensive.
 You’ll have to have a proper plan when you choose to study abroad.
 Do you have all the money to support your education and accommodation?
 Do you have a sponsor or anyone who could help you?
 These are some questions you’ll need to ask yourself.

 Fortunately enough, many universities provide scholarships that can ease the burden.
 Now given the fact that not all of you will be able to avail scholarships, you can always approach banks and other financial institutes for monetary aid.
-Some universities even provide financial aid to students who wish to avail them.
+Some universities even provide financial aid to students who wish to avail themselves.

 Whatever the medium might be, make sure you have a full-proof plan.